ssp4all/SE/results.md

 | :--------------------------------------------------------------------------------------------------------: |
 |                    _Figure 17: Comparison of an average rating between the 3 platforms_                    |

-Seems like a tie between AI Stock finder and Wallet investor with an average score of 3.5 and Stock predictor has a score of 3.25.
+Seems like a tie between AI Stock finder and Wallet investor with an average score of 3.5 and Stock Guide has a score of 3.25.

 Although our platform has mixed reviews, the average rating bar chart shown above tells otherwise.
 Our application only falls behind by a little in comparison with the market solutions.